 - Equal employment opportunity (EEO)/invitation to self-identify disability or veteran status records (mandatory if you have 100+ employees)

-If all of this seems overwhelming, you can use payroll software like Gusto to help track documents, track PTO, and create a checklist for each employee automatically to make sure their files are complete.
+If all of this seems overwhelming, you can outsource payroll or use software like Gusto to help track documents, track PTO, and create a checklist for each employee automatically to make sure their files are complete.

 What You Should NOT Keep In Personnel Files